 Important: A vulnerabilityA known issue or weakness in a system, procedure, internal control, software package, or hardware that could be used to compromise security. scan requires credentials to perform an authenticated scanAuthenticated scans are performed from inside the machine using a user account with appropriate privileges. of an instance.

-Keep in mind the following points
+Keep in mind these points:

 - USM Anywhere uses the credentials available for a given assetAn IP-addressable host, including but not limited to network devices, virtual servers, and physical servers., no matter what the privilegesDescribes features and functionality that are available to a specific user or group after user authentication.
 Privileges or permissions associated with user and group describe features and functionality that are available to a specific user or group. are for those credentials.